cyrusbehr/portfolio_website/src/content/projects/Benchmarks/index.md

 show: 'true'
 ---

-Perform speed benchamrks for popular C++ libaries such as Eigen.
-Compare inference speed of machine learning frameworks MXNET and NCNN in single thread mode.
+Perform speed benchmarks for popular C++ libaries such as Eigen.
+Compare inference speed of different machine learning frameworks in single thread mode.